Yankees' Jay Bruce, 34, to retire after Sunday's game - WTMJ

 Bruce spent 43 games with the Indians in 2017 after he was acquired from the Mets in a trade.

-“He’s a great kid,” said Indians manager Terry Francona.
+“He’s a great kid,” Cleveland manager Terry Francona said.
 “He’s a fun kid to have around.
 We were only with him for a couple months, but that doesn’t mean you don’t become fond of somebody.
 He was a pleasure to be around.”

+Bruce has become known for his graciousness and charitable work for the Arc of Greater Beaumont, Texas, and life skills department at West Brook High School.

+“He’s going to be missed,” former Cincinnati teammate Joey Votto said, “whether it’s our banter back and forth or talking about the league or talking about hitting, improving, meeting challenges.”

 “I chose the Yankees because it is the New York Yankees and because I believe that the guys in that room are as capable or more capable than anyone of winning a World Series,” he said.
 “I appreciate the opportunity that the Yankees gave me to come in and prove that I’m healthy enough to play.
 And even more than that, the staff here, they were just incredible in helping me work every single day to essentially learn a new position.”